Mathers Museum of World Cultures

-Mathers Museum of World Cultures was a museum of ethnography and cultural history that features exhibitions of traditional and folk arts at Indiana University in Bloomington, Indiana.
+Mathers Museum of World Cultures is a museum of ethnography and cultural history that features exhibitions of traditional and folk arts at Indiana University in Bloomington, Indiana.
 It also offered practicum studies at the university for graduate and undergraduate students.
 The museum also worked to promote local artists.
 In 2020, the Mathers Museum officially merged with the Glenn A. Black Laboratory of Archaeology and was closed for renovations.
 The combined institutions are now the new Indiana University Museum of Archaeology and Anthropology (IUMAA).
-Located at 416 North Indiana Avenue, the IUMAA is scheduled to reopen in 2023.
+Located at 416 North Indiana Avenue.
+The IUMAA lobby is open and a Grand Opening of the William Gathers gallery is scheduled for October 19, 2024.

-First announced in 1963, the Indiana University Museum was initially funded by the University's departments of History and Anthropology, and the Committee on Folklore.
+First announced in 1963, the Indiana University Museum was initially funded by the university's departments of History and Anthropology, and the Committee on Folklore.
 The museum opened its first exhibit in December 1965.
 Its first director, Dr. Wesley Hurt, set out to expand its holdings through collecting trips in the Western United States and South America, and through actively seeking donations from collectors.
 By 1970, its collections and exhibits had grown to the point that moving into a new building was a necessity.
 A new site would provide improved facilities and a significant amount of storage space.
 This led to the museum staff to apply for accreditation by the American Association of Museums.
 They were awarded the accreditation in July 1971.
 In October 1980, the groundbreaking ceremony was held for the new William Hammond Mathers Museum.
 The institution was named in honor of the youngest son of Dr. Frank C. Mathers, a chemistry professor at IU, and the leading building fund donor for the new location.

 While some of the collections acquired by the museum in its first few decades were accompanied by substantial documentation about makers and the uses of these objects, others lacked much contextual information.
 In later years, staff, faculty, and graduate students associated with the Mathers Museum conducted systematic fieldwork in order to better understand certain donated items, and to develop exhibits around intentionally selected, richly documented materials.